MrFomkoe/MrFomkoe/README.md

 - 👋 Hi, I’m Roman Ponomarjov aka Mr. Fomkoe.
-A front end developer at the beginning of the path.
+A software developer at the beginning of the path.